What is ScotCHEM?

-ScotCHEM is a mature “Research pool” for chemistry -a strategic collaboration pooling and enhancing resources for chemistry research and research training in Scotland.
-It brings together seven universities and other major players in research in the chemical sciences to generate enhanced critical mass and collaboration and to enable wider access to major facilities.
+ScotCHEM is a mature strategic collaboration. we pool and enhance resources for chemistry research, and research training, in Scotland.
+We bring together seven universities and other major players in the chemical sciences.
+ScotCHEM generates enhanced critical mass, spurs collaboration, and enables wider access to major facilities.

 - We drive excellence and provides the highest quality postgraduate education and researcher experience.